syncfusion-content/xamarin-docs/Xamarin/SfSparkline/Overview.md

 ---
 layout: post
-title: Overview of Essential Xamarin.Forms Sparkline
+title: Overview of Essential Syncfusion Xamarin.Forms Sparkline
 description: What are the key features available in sparkline.
 platform: xamarin
 control: Sparkline